Best GTX 1070 Graphics Card For 2018 – Buying Guide and Comparison

 The colors are vibrant and bold, and the grays are smooth and balanced, which is all you can really ask for as far as image quality goes.
-If your particular viewing area skews the color somewhat, like maybe if you’re projecting onto a not quite white wall, there are predefined colour settings to help alleviate some of the effects of this.
+If your particular viewing area skews the color somewhat, like maybe if you’re projecting onto a not quite white wall, there are predefined color settings to help alleviate some of the effects of this.

 The built-in speakers are adequate, albeit a little underwhelming.
 They provide enough volume for an average sized room, but we’d recommend an external speaker to really get the full experience of whatever you’re watching.
 This isn’t really a negative – this projector is very good at its primary task: projecting, and the speakers will do in a pinch, but it’s something to bear in mind.